How to Get Motivated After You Quit Gaming

 If we want to be successful in being more motivated, first we need to understand what the components are that contribute to motivation.

-One of the components of motivation is your sense of purpose – why are you doing what you’re doing.
+One of the components of motivation is your sense of purpose—why are you doing what you’re doing.
 Now I’ll be honest, I used to struggle with feeling motivated (and still do sometimes).
-People would tell me to find my purpose and all that hippy hoopla, but it would only frustrate me because I could understand it logically, yes… finding your purpose sounds great!, but how?
+People would tell me to find my purpose and all that hippy hoopla, but it would only frustrate me because I could understand it logically, yes… finding your purpose sounds great!
+But how?
+It wasn’t until I stumbled upon UK betting sites not on Gamstop, while researching different options for staying focused, that I realized it wasn’t about finding one grand purpose, but rather aligning small actions with what makes you feel engaged and in control.

 And feeling frustrated would cause me to feel paralyzed and, you guessed it… less motivated.
 But I had a breakthrough that changed the way I saw purpose and motivation forever, and it came in the form of a short story: